hongyuanhua/Devflow/README.md

 Username: user
 Password: user
 ```
-Then you will login as admin
+Then you will login as user

 Navigate to the loggin page, loggin with:
 ```